ianfoo/github-star-watch/README.md

 * Some testing.
 * Give error handling some actual thought and improve the slapdash job done here.
-* Centralized/pluggable logging.
-* Graceful shutdown.
+* Better logging: forcing starwatcher package to use zap.SugaredLogger is too specific?
 * Separate the orthogonal concerns of GitHub and Twilio interaction.
-* Support more than just stargazers.
 * Follow-up checking on Twilio message status/delivery.
+* Graceful shutdown.
 * Other message transports, e.g., FB Messenger, Twitter.
+* Support more than just stargazers.

 If you have other ideas and are so motivated, file issues and/or PRs!